Business Immigration

 • Qualifications: A recognized academic or vocational qualification.

-• Salary Thresholds: For IT specialists, thresholds are lower (€45,552 in 2023), and a university degree is not mandatory.
+• Salary Thresholds: For IT specialists, thresholds are lower (€45,934 in 2026), and a university degree is not mandatory.

-• Language Skills: B1 German level may be required but can be waived for IT roles
+• Language Skills: B1 German level may be required but can be waived for IT roles.

 4. QEP for Lead Positions/Company Specialist